 IN RARE CASES, folic acid can cause a serious allergic reaction (rash, itching, swelling - rare).

-Locklab must be used on a regular basis for your hair to regrow.
+Locklab must be taken on a regular basis for your hair to regrow.
 It typically takes 4 months to notice any improvement and may take up to 12 months of regular use before you reach peak regrowth.
 It is important to continue to use this product to maintain regrowth of hair.
 Once you stop using it, the regrown hair will usually fall out within 1-6 months.

 If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.